Stocks rise on Wall Street, but still head for weekly losses

 AP Business Writer

-Stocks rose broadly in afternoon trading on Wall Street Friday, but remain on track for weekly losses.
+Stocks rose broadly in late afternoon trading on Wall Street on Friday, but remain on track for weekly losses.

 Lordstown Motors slumped 17% after giving investors a discouraging production update, with delays stretching to the third quarter of 2022.